opencomputeproject/OpenNetworkLinux/onlp/applications/concepts.md

 ## OID Representation

 OIDs are just 32 bit integer handles.
 The most significant byte of the OID encodes the type (SFP, FAN, PSU, etc).
-The remaining 3 bytes are a unique id referencing a platform-defined object (like Fan 1, Fan 2, Fan 3, etc).
+The remaining 3 bytes are a unique id referencing a platform-defined object (like Fan 1, Fan 2, Fan 3).
 The code that defines and manipulates OIDs can be found [here](https://github.com/opencomputeproject/OpenNetworkLinux/blob/ONLPv2/packages/base/any/onlp/src/onlp/module/inc/onlp/oids.h)